Bureau of Drug Abuse Control: Mission and history

 The Bureau of Drug Abuse Control (BDAC) was formed as a part of the United States Food and Drug Administration (FDA) on February 1, 1966, by President Lyndon B. Johnson and existed until 1968 when it was merged with the Federal Bureau of Narcotics (FBN) to form the Bureau of Narcotics and Dangerous Drugs (BNDD).

 BDAC agents training in martial arts, 1967.

 The Bureau of Drug Abuse Control (BDAC) was created to address the congressional mandate from the drug abuse amendments in the Drug Abuse Control Act of 1965.
 BDAC was the FDA's first real venture into managing a major law enforcement organization, where FDA inspectors prior to its inception had never been trained in undercover work, policing tactics, or strict firearms familiarization.

 BDAC was empowered to pursue investigations related to what were called by President Johnson "dangerous drugs," but not what were legally defined as "narcotics.
-There was a differentiation between the Federal Bureau of Narcotics (FBN) and BDAC here: FBN had jurisdiction over "narcotics" such as marijuana, cocaine, opium, and their derivatives.
+There was a differentiation between the FBN and BDAC here: FBN had jurisdiction over "narcotics" such as marijuana, cocaine, opium, and their derivatives.
 BDAC had jurisdiction over those other drugs that were considered "dangerous drugs", including LSD and hallucinogenics.
 Marijuana was not in BDAC's remit or vested enumerated power to pursue, and vice-versa, the FBN did not pursue LSD.
 However, charges in LSD arrests made by BDAC incidentally sometimes included charges of possession of marijuana.
 Finlator also wrote that marijuana would often be laced with LSD, confusing the jurisdictional remit.

 The director of the bureau wrote in the official FDA first year-end review of BDAC:

 "The activities of the Bureau of Drug Abuse Control range over a spectrum that can be divided into four general categories;